Secret Sauce and Claim Jumper trails

 mountain biking loops -- new in 2018 -- along the Southern Parkway just

 south of the St. George Airport.
 These are part of the Desert Canyons

 subdivision but are open to the general public.
-The first loop
+There's just under 6 miles

 to the west from the upper mesa on Secret Sauce.
 Photos and ride description by Bruce on